guilhemVB/Pegase/UPGRADE.md

 - Add Google map with points in homepage and destinations view.
 - Add new pages in sitemap.xml
 - Add newest destinations in homepage

+## v0.1.1

+- Add webservice to import countries and destinations